 Your content marketing strategy should change and adapt throughout the life cycle of your website.

-This is going to be an important premise in my new book!
+This is an important premise in my book!

 Let’s talk about the three distinct stages of your website life cycle.
 Find your website’s age below to see what you should focus on:

 Birth to 1-year-old: On a brand-new website, you’ll focus on populating your pages with helpful content that establishes your expertise.
 If you don’t have an audience, think back to the most common questions you’ve heard over the years and create content that answers them.
 Aim for:

 - A new article every week, so that by the end of the first year you’ve become an experienced content creator and filled your website’s pages with content you’ll link to and from for years to come.